antcode123/Antboy-Gameboy-Emulator/README.md

 ### `Building the Emulator`
 - Clone the repository
-- Ensure you have MinGW, CMake and Ninja installed and added to your PATH.
+- Ensure you have Git, MinGW, CMake and Ninja installed and added to your PATH.
+- Ensure you have an internet connection as you will be fetching SFML from github.
-- Run the provided build batch script to compile the project.
+- Run the provided build batch script to build Antboy.

 ### `Notes`
 - Original ROMs are not provided for legal reasons, however, I have provided a few homebrew ROMs.